-(h) "File" means to submit electronically via CM/ECF or with the appropriate divisional office of the Clerk of the Court.
+(h) "File" means to submit a pleading or other document electronically via CM/ECF or with the appropriate divisional office of the Clerk of the Court.

 (i) "Including" means including without limitation.

 (j) "Must" means "a duty to" and is mandatory in nature.